GGOSSS-Summer-School/GGOSSS-2025/CMEMS-TP/README.md

 <div align=justify>

-Here will be placed, all script/notebook to download data from CMEMS (Copernicus Marine and Environmental Service) platform
+Here will be placed, all script/notebook to download data from CMEMS (Copernicus Marine and Environmental Service) platform. [by Dr. A. Nathanael Dossa]

 </div>